 Comparing DiSC to EIQ-2

-At first glance it might seem like DiSC and Emotional Intelligence (EIQ-2) are identifying two very different sides of a person.
+At first glance it might seem like Everything DiSC and EIQ-2 are identifying two very different sides of a person.
 Afterall, DiSC doesn’t measure emotions.
 DiSC measures a person’s natural and adapted behaviors, but we can identify which behaviors (if called upon) would cause a person stress or motivation, which is a primary set of emotions.

 As an example, a person who measures further on the Accepting side and the Moderate-Paced side would fall in the bottom-right quadrant and would receive a S-style on the DiSC scale (See Figure 1.1).